 When someone migrates a forum to a new platform or starts up a new community, SEO is often a top concern.
 If you trust that Google and others are trying to provide the most relevant search results, then it’s better to focus on building a thriving community with lots of useful content and assume that SEO will take care of itself.

-Forum SEO And Google
+Vanilla's Forum SEO Tips

 The big search engines like Google don’t fully disclose how they rank search results and so there are lots of opinions about SEO out there.
 Here are some of the most frequently asked questions and what we think are the best answers.
 If you disagree with with one of these answers, please share in the comments.